arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/mpcie-4g-modem/content.md

 ![Arduino PRO 4G GNSS Module Global / Module EMEA](assets/portentaQuectel_overview.gif)

 ***Make sure to attach external antennas to the Pro 4G Module to work correctly with wireless signals.
 There are three external antenna connectors: a main antenna connector, an Rx-diversity antenna connector, and a GNSS antenna connector.
-The impedance of the antenna connectors is 50 Ω.***
+The impedance of the antenna connectors are 50 Ω.***

 ## Complete Hardware Setup

-The image below illustrates the expected setup, showcasing the integration of the Portenta X8 and Pro 4G Module with the Portenta Max Carrier, complete with the mini PCIe setup:
+The image below illustrates the expected setup, showcasing the integration of the Portenta X8 and Pro 4G Module with the Portenta Max Carrier.

 ![Portenta Max Carrier Mini PCIe & Portenta X8 Setup](assets/portentaMAXcarrier_complete_setup.png)

-Please ensure the mini PCIe power configuration is set as outlined in the [Mini PCIe Power Distribution section](#mini-pcie-power-distribution).
-The Portenta X8 requires the **PCIE ENABLE (PWM6)** pin to be connected to a **VCC (3V3)** pin.
+Please ensure the mini PCIe power configuration is set as outlined in the [Mini PCIe Power Distribution section](#mini-pcie-power-distribution). **The Portenta X8 requires the **PCIE ENABLE (PWM6)** pin to be connected to a **VCC (3V3)** pin**.

 ***Please use a 6.0 - 36.0 V external power source when using an Arduino Pro 4G Module (EMEA / GNSS Global) or any other mPCIe modules due to their high power consumption.
 This is important for maintaining a stable power supply to the Portenta X8, the carrier, and the involved mPCIe module, particularly for extended periods of use.***

 ## Instructions

-### Accessing Mini PCIe Interface
+### Accessing the Mini PCIe Interface

-You can check if the mini PCIe module is properly installed and detected by the Portenta X8 by using the Portenta Max Carrier.
-Since the mini PCIe lanes on the Portenta Max Carrier include USB lines, and the Pro 4G Module functions as a USB device, you will use a different approach to confirm its setup.
+You can check if the mini PCIe module is properly installed and detected by the Portenta X8 by using the Portenta Max Carrier USB's functionality.
+Since the mini PCIe lanes on the Portenta Max Carrier include USB lines, and the Pro 4G Module functions as a USB device, it is possible to use them to verify a correct setup.

-To ensure the Pro 4G Module is powered up and recognized by the Portenta X8 along with the Portenta Max Carrier, use the following command instead of the `lspci` command:
+To ensure the Pro 4G Module is powered up and recognized by the Portenta X8 along with the Portenta Max Carrier, use the following command:

 ```bash
 lsusb
 ```

-This command lists the devices recognized by the Portenta X8.
+This command lists the USB devices recognized by the Portenta X8.
 If the Pro 4G Module is correctly detected, you will see results similar to the ones shown in the following image.

 ![Portenta Max Carrier Mini PCIe Module Listing](assets/portentaMAXcarrier_mpcie_list.png)